 |Headline individual capital gains tax rate (%)||

-See Vietnam's individual tax summary for capital gain rates for tax residents and non residents.
+See Vietnam's Individual tax summary for capital gains tax.

 |Net wealth/worth tax rates|